 Most Popular Shounen Anime

-Light Yagami, a bored high school prodigy, stumbles upon the Death Note- a book that kills anyone whose name is written on it.
-Realizing the divine power at hand, he decides to use it to rid the world of all criminals, leaving a pile of dead criminals in his wake.
-The police quickly realize that they are dealing with a serial killer targeting criminals and seek the assistance of the world’s best detective to stop him.
+Light Yagami, a bored high school prodigy, stumbles upon the Note- a book that takes the life of anyone whose name is written on it.
+Realizing the divine power at hand, he decides to use it to rid the world of all offenders, leaving a pile of no longer living offenders in his wake.
+The police quickly realize that they are dealing with a serialtaker of lives targeting offenders and seek the assistance of the world’s best detective to stop him.

 2. Attack on Titan